Fares403/urban-traffic-data-lake-project/README.md

 - Jupyter dependencies: adjust the Jupyter image or the install commands in `docker-compose.yml` to add or remove Python libraries.
 - ETL logic: extend or modify scripts in `python-service/scripts/` and update `main.py` accordingly.
 - Scaling: tune HDFS replication, add more data nodes, or introduce additional services (e.g., Spark) on the same Docker network.

-## License

-Specify your chosen license here, for example: